Australian rules football positions: Back line

 The term back line can either refer to the full-back line consisting of the two back pockets and the full-back, or both the full- and half-back lines, which collectively can also be referred to as the defence, defensive unit or the back six.

 Full-back

 The full-back position has always been a purely defensive role, with the aim of stopping the full-forward from getting the ball and scoring.
 But, in recent times, where the ability to move the ball out of the back and down the field quickly has become a more important tactic, the full-back often starts a chain of passes up the ground.
 The defensive aspect of the position remains important, with the ability to accelerate and change direction quickly.
 Spoiling the ball is also of utmost importance.
-The full-back often kicks the ball back into play after a point has been scored, although some teams prefer a midfielder or the small back pockets for this role, freeing the (typically taller) fullback player to attempt to mark the kick in.
+The full-back often kicks the ball back into play after a point has been scored, although some teams prefer a midfielder or the small back pockets for this role, freeing the (typically taller) full-back player to attempt to mark the kick-in.